MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-conflicts-and-precedence.md

 ---
-title: Conflicts and Precedence (Windows 10)
+title: Conflicts and Precedence
-description: In this article, learn how User State Migration Tool (USMT) 10.0 deals with conflicts and precedence.
+description: In this article, learn how User State Migration Tool (USMT) deals with conflicts and precedence.
 manager: aaroncz
 ms.author: frankroj
 ms.prod: windows-client
 author: frankroj
-ms.date: 11/01/2022
+ms.date: 12/19/2023
 ms.topic: article
 ms.technology: itpro-deploy
 ---

 # Conflicts and precedence

-When you include, exclude, and reroute files and settings, it's important to know how User State Migration Tool (USMT) 10.0 deals with conflicts and precedence.
+When you include, exclude, and reroute files and settings, it's important to know how User State Migration Tool (USMT) deals with conflicts and precedence.
 When working with USMT, the following are the most important conflicts and precedence guidelines to keep in mind.

 - **If there are conflicting rules within a component, the most specific rule is applied.** However, the **&lt;unconditionalExclude&gt;** rule is an exception because it takes precedence over all others.
 Directory names take precedence over file extensions.
 For examples, see [What happens when there are conflicting &lt;include&gt; and &lt;exclude&gt; rules?](#what-happens-when-there-are-conflicting-include-and-exclude-rules) and the first example in [&lt;include&gt; and &lt;exclude&gt; rules precedence examples](#include-and-exclude-rules-precedence-examples) later in this article.